How to get around Florence

 Public transportation in Florence is mostly used to move in and out from the historic center (you don’t really need it to get around the center, is small enough to be walkable).
 Buses are often crowded and always late, but the tram is working much better.

-There is a unique ticket for both buses and trams, it costs 1.50 euro and can be bought at tobacco shops. there are also vending machines in piazza San Marco and at tram stations.
-You can also buy the ticket through the app TABNET.
+There is a unique ticket for both buses and trams, it costs 1.70 euro and can be bought at tobacco shops. there are also vending machines in piazza San Marco and at tram stations.
+Recently a new payment method has been implemented: you can now pay directly on board tapping your credit card.

 By bus